osism/release/notes/3.0.0/NOTES.md

 * Following the Kolla upstream, the haproxy group is deprecated as of now and will be removed in the future.
 The loadbalancer group is to be used for this purpose in the future.
+* Heat will no longer be offered by default in the testbed in the future

 ## Conformance